pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

     :align: center

 .. note::
     Some modules like the LoPy will be big enough to cover the USB connector.
     It is normal as long as you keep the orientation shown.
-And if you are still confused or prefer video tutorials, `here's a video <https://www.youtube.com/embed/wUxsgls9Ymw>`_ of how to place a WiPy 2.0 properly on the expansion board.
+And if you are still confused or prefer video tutorials, we have created a short `video <https://www.youtube.com/embed/wUxsgls9Ymw>`_ showing you how to place a WiPy 2.0 properly on the expansion board.
 Placing your LoPy is done in exactly the same way.

 Once you’re sure everything is in place, the fun begins.
 It is time to turn your device on.
 Just plug it into any powered USB cable (your computer or a battery charger).

 In a few seconds, the LED should start blinking every 4 seconds.
-This means everything is fine!
+This means that everything is fine!
 If you cannot see the blinking, please disconnect the power supply and re-check.

 .. image:: images/LED.gif
     :alt: LED blink